 It also has a tracker blocker, and the browser will make sure not to allow any tracker to keep a check on your daily browsing activity.

-To enable these features, click on the hamburger menu at the top right.
+To enable these features, click the hamburger menu at the top right.
 Then scroll to the Privacy and Security section and enable the toggle next to the desired feature.
 In the VPN case, you must allow it from the device’s Settings page.

 Over the due course of time, a lot of temporary data might get accrued.
 This would, in turn, slow down the entire browsing experience.
 During these times, you may consider calling the GX Cleaner.

-The browser is based on Chromium, which automatically translates your ability to try out most of the add-ons directly from the Chrome web store.
+The browser is based on Chromium, which automatically translates your ability to try out most add-ons directly from the Chrome web store.
 Alongside that, you could also get hold of your favorite extensions directly from the Opera Store.

 Opera GX Customizations